chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 }
 ```

 By saying <? super Dog>, we're saying, "Hey, compiler.
-Please accept any List with a generic type that is of type Dog or a supertype of Dog and allow add() of a Dog object or any subtype of Dog"
+Please accept any List with a generic type that is of type Dog or a supertype of Dog and allow to add an object of Dog type or any subtype of Dog"

 This is the key part that makes it work—since a collection declared as any supertype of Dog will be able to accept a Dog as an element.
-So passing any of the following will work:
+So passing any of the following will work:  List\<Object>  or  List\<Animal>  or  List\<Dog>.
-List\<Object> can take a Dog.
-List\<Animal> can take a Dog.
-List\<Dog> can take a Dog.

 So the super keyword in wildcard notation lets you have a restricted, but still possible, way to add to a collection.
 So, the wildcard gives you polymorphic assignments, but with certain restrictions that you don't have for arrays.

 **Is the game over yet :question:**
 :bulb: List<? extends Animals> animals here compiler is treating animals as List\<Animals> i.e why forEach on animals is allowed.
 But what is List<? super Animals> , here animals is treated as ?????......
 Compiler doesnt know what is animals.....
 List <Animals> or List<Animals parent class> or List<Object> i.e Why we cannot do forEach on List<? super Animals> animals using for(Animals a: animals) but as we know everything is an Object for sure we can do for (Object a : animals).

 **What is the difference between the two?**